Halfwake/web-adventure/README.md

 A library for making choose-your-own-adventure games for the web.
 Just write the the states and run.
 The library will automatically build a working website for you!

+The server is stateless so saving a game can be done by saving the link and the back and forward buttons always work.

 Here's an example game.

 <img src="http://i.imgur.com/8Wosrn3.png"/>